If you’re settling down in Greece, it’s a good idea to open a local bank account. Read on to find out how.

 How to open a bank account in Greece, step by step

-Once you’ve gathered your paperwork, it’s time to visit your local branch.
+Once you’ve gathered your paperwork, it ’s time to visit your local branch.
 Set aside an hour or more, as the appointment can be lengthy.
 While many tellers speak English, you may want to bring a translator or a Greek-speaking friend along.
 From there, the appointment should be pretty straightforward.
 You’ll fill out the application, have your documents scanned, and submit your signature.
 You’ll be given the account number to make the minimum deposit.
 Once your debit card arrives in the mail, you’re in business.

 Can I open a bank account online in Greece?

 Unfortunately, you cannot open a bank account online with Greece’s domestic and international banks.
 You will need to go to the bank in person so they can verify your original documents and take signature samples.
 If you’d like to get a head start, most banks allow you to fill out the application online.
 Once you’ve gone as far as you can, just call your local branch and make an appointment to activate your account in person.
+As an alternative, you can open a bank account online with an online bank.
+When choosing an online financial institution, you’ll want to make sure you choose a licensed bank rather than an e-money institution.

 What is the difference between a banking license and an e-money license?